leuty/eb-cosmo/README.md

 test/jenkins/./build.sh -z -c cray -t gpu -x $EBVERSIONDYCORE_CRCLIM_GPU
 ```
 et voilà!
 After a waiting time close to ~1h to 1h30' you have a working Cosmo executable.

+# Extended version of the tutorial

+This extended version assume that you've tried the TL;DR once.
+This extended version provide details to better understand the structure of this new way of building the libraries needed for the Cosmo model.

+It's important to notice that this current approach is diverging from the one used by MeteoSwiss and thus cannot be yet applied ok Kesch.
+This also mean that currently we cannot (and we won't) merge it into the `crclim` branch of Cosmo-pompa.

 ## Building Stella and the Dycore